-When the graph is well balanced, it means that you have a good understanding of the aspect of the Sustainability Mindset being assessed, that you are able to connect with your feelings about it, and that you tend to act upon what you know and feel.
+When the graph is well balanced, it means that you have a good understanding of the aspect of the Sustainability Mindset being assessed, that you can connect with your feelings about it, and that you tend to act upon what you know and feel.
 This is a good start, and you might want to think about circumstances or contexts in which you would like to act more, understand better or further explore your feelings.

-YOUR SMI RESPONSES INDICATE THAT you know that it is important to listen to other perspectives, and to find solutions that can accommodate diverse needs, even compromising what is important to one or the other.
+THAT you know that it is important to listen to other perspectives, and to find solutions that can accommodate diverse needs, even compromising what is important to one or the other.